glouppe/info8002-large-scale-data-systems/lecture6.md

 # Key point of the lecture

-## Hiarachy imposes structure, which can be utilized to improve efficiency and scalability.
+## Hierarchy imposes structure, which can be utilized to improve efficiency and scalability.

 ---